Error Resilient Space Partitioning: On the Maximum Possible Error Resilience

+Using the same method, we can leverage any upper bound for the sphere packing problem (namely, upper bound on $\delta_d$) into an upper bound on the error resilience of a rounding scheme in the corresponding dimension.
+The best currently known bound on $\delta_d$ for large $d$ is by Sardari and Zargar~\cite{SardariZ24}, who obtained a constant-factor improvement over the classical Kabatiansky-Levenshtein~\cite{KL78} bound $\delta_d \leq 2^{-(0.5990+o(1))d}$ (see also~\cite{CZ14}).
+A list of conjectured bounds for $d \leq 10$ can be found in~\cite{CS95}.

-\subsubsection{An upper bound using the Minkowski-Steiner formula}
+\subsection{An upper bound using the Minkowski-Steiner formula}

-This upper bound is applicable under the additional condition that the tiles $T_i$ are convex.
+This upper bound is applicable in the plane, and under the additional assumption that the tiles $T_i$ are convex.
 It uses another well-known result, called the \emph{Minkowski-Steiner formula}. \begin{theorem}[Minkowski-Steiner] Let $A$ be a convex compact set in $\mathbb{R}^2$.
 Then for any circle $B(0,r)$,

 where $\ell(\partial(A))$ is the (1-dimensional) length of the boundary of $A$. \end{theorem}